 Values of children for parents are changeable due to so many possible factors such as economic conditions and cultural values, social customs, and traditions.
-We assume that the children rises.

-propensity to have children is affected by the habit stock of children.
-We now study how the economic system will be affected if more weight is given to the habit stock of children is the following way: $v_b: 0.001 \Rightarrow 0.01$ .
+We assume that the propensity to have children is affected by the habit stock of children.
+We now study how the economic system will be affected if more weight is given to the habit stock of children is the following way: $v_b$ : $0.001 \Rightarrow 0.01$ .
 The simulation result is plotted in Figure 2.
 The propensity to have children is enhanced as people weigh more on the family size in the past.
 It should be noted that in modern developed economies $v_b$ seems to be declining.
 As more weight is given to the habit stock of children, the population increased.
 The birth rate, the habit stock of birth rate and the mortality rate are enhanced.
 The labor force and national output falls initially and rises in the long term.
 The rate of interest rises and the wage rates are reduced.
 The household wealth, consumption level, and opportunity cost of children fostering rise initially and fall in the long term.
 The parents work less hours and spend more time on taking care of children.
 The leisure times rise initially and fall in the long term.
-The father's propensities to have leisure fall.
-The propensity to have
+The propensities to save and to consume fall.
+The father's and mother's propensities to have leisure fall.
+The propensity to have children rises.